epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ## Correlation Between Movie Content and Financial Success
 ### Are money-related movies more frequent after the Global Financial Crisis?
 Intriguing question right?
-We performed document retrieval using the universal sentence encoder to embed the movie plots a query.
-That led us to find 1000 movies related to money.
-Select a query and get the top 5 most similar movies displayed.
+We performed document retrieval using the Universal Sentence Encoder to embed the movie plots a query.
+Our journey through cinematic narratives led us to discover 1000 money-related movies.
+Now, it's your turn to explore:

 <!-- Dropdown for selecting a query -->
 <select id="querySelect" onchange="updateTable()">
     <option value="">Select a Query</option>
     <!-- JavaScript will populate this -->
 </select>

+Whether it’s the dramatic shifts in economic fortunes or the ethical dilemmas of financial decisions, each selected theme offers a unique window into how money shapes stories on the silver screen.

 <!-- Table to display results -->
 <table id="resultsTable">